wmhilton-stoplight/platform-docs/2a.-style-guides/style-guides-and-git.md

 These files are updated as you make changes to your project-level ruleset or inherited style guides.

-You should push the set of files and merge them into your main branch so they are available for other branches.
+You should push the set of files and merge them into your main branch so they're available for other branches.

 ### Spectral Files

 [Spectral rulesets](https://meta.stoplight.io/docs/spectral/ZG9jOjYyMDc0NA-rulesets) (usually called `.spectral.json`) are migrated to the Style Guide format and can be viewed and modified on the **Styles** tab.
-Code view is not available at this time.
+Code view isn't available at this time.

 When you push changes made to this ruleset to Git, the `.spectral.json` file is updated in your repository.

-Changes made to the `.spectral.json` file made outside of Stoplight are not synced back to your style guide project.
+Changes made to the `.spectral.json` file made outside of Stoplight aren't synced back to your style guide project.
 This enables you to use your `.spectral.json` file in other systems while maintaining integrity between Stoplight and the external systems.

 ### Ignore Style Guide Files

 You can limit the number of Stoplight style guide files in your Git repository, but you should only do so if:

-- You do not intend to change the default style guide, such as disabling specific rules.
+- You don't intend to change the default style guide, such as disabling specific rules.
-- You do not expect to [update the default style guide](f.refresh-style-guide.md) as Stoplight publishes changes.
+- You don't expect to [update the default style guide](f.refresh-style-guide.md) as Stoplight publishes changes.
-- You do not use Spectral in your continuous integration (CI) workflow.
+- You don't use Spectral in your continuous integration (CI) workflow.

-To persist style guides across projects, we strongly recommend that you **do not** add this file to `.gitignore`:
+To persist style guides across projects, **don't** add this file to `.gitignore`:

 `.stoplight/styleguide.json`